darklynx/request-baskets/docker/README.md

 $ docker run -d --name rbaskets -p 55555:55555 request-baskets
 ```

-Last command from above will launch an instance of container in detached mode (as a service).
-Now you can perform following commands.
+Last command from above launches an instance of container in detached mode (as a service).
+This let you use container in the background and provide you following possibilities to control container and service.

 Access log of running service:
 ```bash